In order to ensure that our limited resources have their maximum impact, LAC follows certain guidelines. These are:

 As a general rule, the Centre will not hold any original documents, but will take copies or scans.

 Please see the attached Privacy Notice for details on how we use your personal information.

 LAC has a formal complaints procedure.
-If for some reason you have a complaint about our service, then please ask to speak with LAC’s Director.
+If for some reason you have a complaint about our service, then please ask for a copy of the procedure.